Top 15 Questions of those who are New to Cruising:

 You can choose either the “Cruise Now” or “Cruise Later” option when making your reservation.

-The “Cruise Now” plan offers up to $500 onboard spending credit which is based upon the sailing you choose.
+The “Cruise Now” plan offers up to $500 onboard spending credit which is based on the sailing you choose.

 You can cancel your booking up until 90 days before the cruise departs without penalty.